Black-Box Optimization with Implicit Constraints for Public Policy: Proposed Method

 \textbf{Post-decoding process.} To ensure the decoded decision ${x} \in \cX$ is subject to the implicit constraints, we introduce a post-decoding process in addition to the decoder, denoted by $\psi_{\mathcal{S}}: \cX \mapsto \cS$.
 This function projects any given decision ${x} \in \cX$ to the closest feasible decision $\hat{x} \in \cS$.
 However, the presence of implicit constraints prevents us from achieving an exact projection.
 As a workaround, we search within the observed feasible set $\mathcal{D}_f = \{ x_i \in \mathcal{X} \mid (x_i, c_i) \in \mathcal{D} \text{ and } c_i = 1 \}$, rather than the unattainable feasible region $\mathcal{S}$, and find a feasible decision $\hat{x} \in D_f$ that is the closest to the decoded decision ${x}$ as an approximate.
 The distance between any two decisions is measured by the Euclidean norm $||\cdot||_2$.
 Formally,

 The post-decoding process is initiated only for decoder-generated decisions \( x \) that are infeasible.
 Feasible decisions are directly incorporated into the observed feasible set \( \mathcal{D}_f \).
 Through iteratively expanding this observed feasible set, we enhance the accuracy of this process by improving the coverage of $\mathcal{D}_f$ on the underlying feasible region \( \mathcal{S} \).
-This is further detailed in the ablation study in the appendix.
+This is further detailed in the ablation study in the appendix \footnote{Appendix is available on \url{https://arxiv.org/abs/2310.18449}.\\ Code is available on \url{https://github.com/wenqian-xing/CageBO}.}.